charlieding/UberTutor/README.md

 # [UberTutor Alpha](Coming Soon)

 ## Getting Started
-Contact Us at thinkbigcd@gmail.com for information on becoming a Tutor and/or want to use our Tutoring Services.
+Please Visit AsapTutor.US for information on becoming a Tutor and/or want to use our Tutoring Services.

+Any other questions: Email thinkbigcd@gmail.com

 ## Creator

-Start Bootstrap was created by and is maintained by **Cheng Ding**.
+ASAPTUTOR was created by and is maintained by **Cheng Ding** and it's contributors.

-Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+This code may not be used for profit purposes.

 ## Copyright and License